Purchase Today

 Leslie Ann Fox

-Ms. Fox is on the faculty of the post-graduate training program at the Center for Family Consultation in Wilmette, IL where she lectures on the application of Bowen Family Systems Theory in organizations.
-She serves on the advisory board of the Health Information Technology program at Oakton Community College in Niles, IL, and she is a former adjunct professor of Health Information Management at the University of Illinois.
+She is also the author of numerous articles and publications on best practices in health information management.
+She serves on the advisory board of the Health Information Technology program at Oakton Community College in Niles, IL; she is a former adjunct professor of Health Information Management at the University of Illinois and served on the Board of SAVE THE PATIENT, a patient advocacy organization in Chicago, IL.

 Leslie Ann Fox on Leadership